Mimi So

-Mimi So is a New York City-based American jewelry designer, known for a "distinctive and definitive fashion vibe" and a large celebrity clientele.
+Mimi So is a New York City-based American jewelry designer, entrepreneur, philanthropist, and humanitarian known for a "distinctive and definitive fashion vibe" and a large celebrity clientele.
 Her company was founded as a partnership with luxury conglomerate Richemont, which subsequently sold its interest to Mimi So.

 Biography

-Born and raised in New York City, the daughter of immigrants from China and Hong Kong, she is the youngest of three siblings.
+Born and raised in Lower East Side, New York, the daughter of immigrants from China and Hong Kong, she is the youngest of three siblings.
 Her parents struggled after immigrating to the United States from China, but eventually opened three jewelry stores in Manhattan's Chinatown.
 She began to work in her parents’ store at 8 years old, becoming a third-generation jeweler.

 Pursuing an interest in graphic design, she graduated from the Parson’s School of Design and initially worked at an advertising agency.
 She then returned to the family business, managing one of the stores and making pieces of jewelry for clients.

-Mimi opened her own boutique at the corner of 5th Avenue and 47th Street, in Manhattan’s Diamond District in 1998.
+Mimi So opened her own boutique at the corner of 5th Avenue and 47th Street, in Manhattan’s Diamond District in 1998.
 Following in the footsteps of her mother, she was one of the first women to open a store in the largely Orthodox district.

-She was admitted to the Council of Fashion Designers of America in 2009.
-By 2012, she was elected to the board of directors, and in 2015, she was elected Treasurer - one of the five officers of the CFDA, overseeing the CFDA/Vogue Fashion Fund and New York Fashion Week.
+Mimi So was admitted to the Council of Fashion Designers of America in 2009.
+In 2012, she was elected to the CFDA board of directors, and in 2015, she was elected Treasurer - one of the five officers of the CFDA, overseeing the CFDA/Vogue Fashion Fund and New York Fashion Week.
+By 2020, she was elected to the CFDA Emeritus Board.

-In 2015, U.S. Vice President Joseph Biden selected So as a representatives of the U.S., to host Chinese President Xi Jinping at the official state luncheon.
+In 2015, U.S. Vice President Joseph Biden selected Mimi So as a representatives of the U.S., to host Chinese President Xi Jinping at the official state luncheon.